hotchemi/Android-Rate/README.md

       .monitor(this);

-  // Show a dialog if meets conditions appRate.showRateDialogIfMeetsConditions(this);
+  // Show a dialog if meets conditions AppRate.showRateDialogIfMeetsConditions(this);
 }
 ```

 The default conditions to show rate dialog is as below:

 1. App is launched more than 10 days later than installation.
-Chenge via `AppRate#setInstallDays(int)`.
+Change via `AppRate#setInstallDays(int)`.
 2. App is launched more than 10 times.
 Change via `AppRate#setLaunchTimes(int)`.
 3. App is launched more than 2 days after neutral button clicked.
 Change via `AppRate#setRemindInterval(int)`.
 4. App shows neutral dialog(Remind me later) by default.
 Change via `setShowNeutralButton(boolean)`.